Highway Access Permits

-Since the ITE Trip Generation Handbook Third Edition does not include any published pass-by rate data for Super Convenience Market/Gas Station (>3,000 SF) (LUC 960), a pass-by rate of 76% will be used on a trial basis until further notice for the AM & PM weekday peak hours.
-Further, a 50% weekend peak hour pass-by rate will be used on a trial basis.
+Since the ITE Trip Generation Handbook Third Edition does not include any published pass-by rate data for Super Convenience Market/Gas Station (=3,000 SF) (LUC 960), for the weekend peak hour, a 50% weekend peak hour pass-by rate will be used on a trial basis.

 Access Management Presentation

 Consultant designers working on access cutouts for New Jersey state highways may find information in the Access Design

 training presentation helpful.
 Call NJDOT if you have any questions relating to this training program.

 The training presentation was prepared by the NJDOT Major Access Permit Bureau Office of Access Design, which administers the New

 Jersey State Highway Access Management Code.
 The Office evaluates the access impacts of properties during the Scoping stage,

 prepares access cutouts for in-house designs, reviews access cutouts for projects designed by consultants and notifies property